vaginessa/dns-wiki/FAQ.md

 ````

 <a name="FAQ50"></a>
-##### (50) Where are they AFWall's settings stored?
+##### (50) Where are AFWall's settings stored?

 > Exported content like profiles are stored under your internal sdcard /sdcard0/afwall all other stuff is stored under /data/data/dec.ukanth.ufirewall/.

 <a name="FAQ51"></a>
 ##### (51) I get "Unable to parse package." if I try to install AFWall+, what can I do?

-> This means AFWalls's .apk file seems to be corrupt.
-Try disabling your popup-/ad-blocker, re-check your internet connection and re-download the entire apk.
+> This means AFWall's .apk file seems to be corrupt.
+Try disabling your popup-/ad-blocker, re-check your internet connection and re-download the apk.

 <a name="FAQ52"></a>
-##### (52) I use Opera Max as Browser with "Turbo Mode" enabled, why does adblocking/firewalls seems to not working anymore?
+##### (52) I use Opera Max as my browser with "Turbo Mode" enabled.
+Why does adblocking/firewalls seem to not work anymore?

 > For debugging and error reporting just disable the "Turbo Mode" option, this is mostly only another term for VPN/Proxy which works behind this option.
 No Firewall, IPTables, Proxy or any external app works with this option enabled, since it's not possible to use two VPNs the same time (i.e. local/inet).
 It's not possible for any app to look behind this traffic (local).
 Other Browser may have a similar function or add-ons (like Firefox Janus-Proxy or Chrome's bandwidth safer feature), ensure it's disabled.